-The Alpine Resorts Co-ordinating Council delivered the 2020-2025 Alpine Resorts Strategic Plan.
-FCARMB's marketing strategy will be updated to align with the strategic objectives of the plan and Falls Creek Resort Management's business goals.
-Consultation with stakeholders will be undertaken in this planning process.
+The Alpine Resorts Co-ordinating Council's delivered the 2020-2025 Alpine Resorts Strategic Plan and the FCARMB marketing strategy has been updated to alian with the strategic objectives of the plan and FCARMB's Corporate Plan.
+Consultation with stakeholders is continually undertaken in the planning and development process.